Structure of Glucose and Fructose - Properties, Types, Steps with FAQs

 Cyclic structure of Fructose

 Glucose has 6 carbon atoms and an aldehyde group within it. hence is an aldohexose.
-Here, the hydroxyl group of the 5th carbon of chain glucose is added to the aldehyde group of the same glucose molecule resulting in the formation of a cyclic hemiacetal.
-A pyran ring is created hence, the structure is a pyranose structure.
+Here, the hydroxyl group of the 5th carbon of glucose chain is added to the aldehyde group of the same glucose molecule, resulting in the formation of a cyclic hemiacetal.
+A pyran ring is created; hence, the structure is a pyranose structure.
 The atoms present within the ring then arrange themselves in space to minimize the amount of angle strain on each of the covalent bonds.
 The glucose molecule will attain its most stable configuration when all the carbon atoms of the ring can arrange themselves so that their bond angles are approximately 109.5.

-This type of projection is called Haworth projection of glucose or Haworth structure of glucose.
+This type of projection is called the Haworth projection of glucose or the Haworth structure of glucose.
 The single-ring structure of glucose indicates that it is a monosaccharide.
 Acetals are more prone to basic solutions and nucleophilic attack.
 Hence, Bending, followed by a rotation of the 4th and 5th carbon bond, of the glucose chain brings the C5-hydroxyl group and the aldehyde groups nearer to each other resulting in the formation of a hemiacetal structure containing a six-membered ring.

 hemiacetal structure containing a six-membered ring.